microsoft/language-server-protocol/protocol.md

 #### Goto Definition Request

 The goto definition request is sent from the client to the server to resolve the definition location of a symbol at a given text document position.
+The location is the entire range of the definition, e.g. the entire range of a function starting from its signature to the final closing code bracket.

 >**Changed:** In 2.0 the request uses `TextDocumentPositionParams` with proper `textDocument` and `position` properties.
 In 1.0 the uri of the referenced text document was inlined into the params object.